Chart Color Schemes

 Clyde North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clyde North has a population where 55.9% speak a language other than English at home, and 52.4% were born overseas.
-Christianity is the predominant religion in Clyde North, accounting for 37.3%.
-The category 'Other' comprises 11.0%, higher than Greater Melbourne's 6.5%.
+Clyde North has a population where 55.9% speak a language other than English at home, with 52.4% born overseas as of 2021 data.
+Christianity is the predominant religion at 37.3%.
+The 'Other' religious category comprises 11.0%, significantly higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity